masak/strangelyconsistent-blog-posts/here-be-heredocs.markdown

 It's not ideal, but it will do in the interim.

+**Update 2015-04-11:** Not four hours after I published my post, TimToady++ had constants with heredocs patched (cleanly) into Rakudo.
+He also updated S02.
+So I'm officially out of discomforts. 哈哈

 Anyway, that was my story about heredocs.
 Here's to heredocs! 🍻